uwplse/pumpkin-pi/README.md

-This is DEVOID, a plugin for automatic discovery of and lifting across certain equivalences between types in Coq.
+This is CARROT, a plugin for automatic discovery of and lifting across certain equivalences between types in Coq.
-DEVOID is a part of one of the author's past projects, a proof repair plugin suite, and is included as a dependency of that project.
+CARROT is a part of one of the author's past projects, a proof repair plugin suite, and is included as a dependency of that project.

-Given two types A and B that are related in certain ways, DEVOID can search for and prove the relation between those types, then lift functions and proofs between them.
+Given two types A and B that are related in certain ways, CARROT can search for and prove the relation between those types, then lift functions and proofs between them.
 The following relations are currently supported automatically: